 Serra spent the rest of his life as head of the missions in California, founding nine missions in all including his headquarters at the mission San Carlos de Borromeo in Carmel.
 Among other accomplishments, he introduced agriculture and irrigation systems and converted the Indians to Christianity.
 Unfortunately, not all the results of Spanish settlement were good.
 The Spanish carried diseases that the natives had no immunity to, and because of the resulting deaths the Indian population declined from about 300,000 in 1769 to about 200,000 in 1821.

 Father Serra was a small man who worked hard despite physical ailments which included asthma and a chronic sore on his leg.
 His superhuman efforts led him to near starvation, bouts of scurvy and hundreds of miles of walking and riding through rough and dangerous terrain.
 As if this weren't enough, he was known for his various mortifications of the flesh, including wearing heavy shirts with sharp wires pointed inward, whipping himself until he led and using a candle to scar his chest.
-In spite of all this, he traveled over 24,000 miles in his lifetime.
+In spite of all this, he traveled more than 24,000 miles in his lifetime.

 Father Serra died in 1784 at the age of 70 at Mission San Carlos de Borromeo where he was buried under the sanctuary floor.
 In 1987, Pope John Paul II beatified Father Serra, the second of three steps necessary to achieve sainthood.